DanielMazurkiewicz/WebAI/README.md

           // "activation" is a reserved name for passing activation function to custom operation
           // "activationStr" is a reserved name for passing name of activation function
           // "count" is a reserved name for passing number of outputs from operation,
-          //    despite of custom operation output size, output will be always trimmed to
+          //    Despite of custom operation output size, output will be always trimmed to
-          //    "count" size and filled with zeroes if necesarry.
+          //    "count" size and filled with zeroes if necessary.
-          //    if no count provided in model default will be used, but if default not provided
+          //    If no count provided in model then property "count" from "defaults" will be used,
-          //    then it throws error (this is a guarantee that output size is known
+          //    but if in defaults "count" is not provided then it throws error (this is a
-          //    without running NN operations)
+          //    guarantee that output size is known without running NN operations)

           // All non reserved modelParams that will use existing model properties names (mentioned
           // in "Core properties summary") will pass their value directly to operation function